 - Hit to save the changes and reconnect to check if the problem persists.

-Note: If your PC belongs to a private DNS service or you are using proxy-based connections, then you can contact your network admins to get those configuration settings.
+Note: If your PC belongs to a private DNS service or uses proxy-based connections, you can contact your network admins to get those configuration settings.

 Resetting the IPv4 settings and flushing the DNS resolver cache are the last steps that can fix all the issues within your computer.